Zurich Film Festival: History

 The young Zurich Film Festival took a big leap in 2007 when it was held for the first time over the length of 11 days.
 Over 50 world, European or Swiss premieres were presented on the "Film Mile" along the Limmat.
 The number of spectators rose to 27,000 within three years.
 For the first time, the Zurich Film Festival had a centre in the heart of the city: a large tent on Rathausplatz became the meeting place for cinema enthusiasts and filmmakers.
 In 2007, the festival was expanded to include the Zurich Coproduction Forum.

 From 2008 to 2012, the Zurich Film Festival continued to develop and the number of visitors doubled again.

 In 2009, the Zurich Film Festival was overshadowed and at the same time made world famous after guest of honour Roman Polański was arrested upon entering Switzerland and placed under house arrest for nine months.
 In 2011 he returned to the Zurich Film Festival to collect his honorary award two years late.

 In 2011 a new festival centre was established on the Sechseläutenplatz.
 The Zürich Opera House has also been established as the venue for the award night.
 In 2011, the ZFF offered school screenings for the first time.
 In 2012, the ZFF included two films especially for children aged 6 and over and two films for primary school pupils in its programme for the first time.

 Since August 2016, the NZZ media group has held a stake in Zurich Film Festival AG, the organiser of the Zurich Film Festival, and in the marketing organisation Spoundation Motion Picture AG.

 For the 20th anniversary edition in 2024, the ZFF set a new record, with 140,000 visitors attending the festival, which featured a total of 107 films.

 Governance and description

 As of 2025 the festival director is Christian Jungen.

+Mehmet Inan became Managing Director of Spoundation Motion Picture AG in March 2026.
+In this position, he works on the ZFF leadership team and oversees marketing, partnerships, and guest services.